Taxonomy

 Biotype G - miscelanous strains (P. geniculata - incertae sedis)

-** Strains of P. marginalis species have been included in biovar II of P. fluorescens (Stanier
+** Strains of P. marginalis species have been included in biovar II of P. fluorescens.

-P. marginalis pv. alfalfa Shinde and Lukezic 1974b, associated with discolored alfalfa & P.
+marginalis pv. alfalfa Shinde and Lukezic 1974b, associated with discolored alfalfa &

-Isolated from oil, water, rarely from clinical samples (animal & human).
+Isolated from oil, water, rarely from clinical samples (animal and human) and food

-P. marginalis & P. salomonii were isolated from plants (lettuce, garlic, onion, rice).
+P. salomonii was isolated from plants (lettuce, garlic, onion, rice).

 Used in depollution activities.